skip to content

 Applying

 Applicants must apply via UCAS by the January deadline.
-For 2024 entry, this is 6PM on 31 January 2024
+For 2025 entry, this is 6PM on 29 January 2025.

 After applying, students must also complete the Foundation Year Supplementary Application Questionnaire (FYSAQ).
 This is your opportunity to express a preference College, provide evidence of your eligibility and provide us with further information about your suitability for the course.
 The deadline for this is personal to you but is usually around 2 weeks after your application (less if you apply close to the UCAS deadline).

-Shortlisted applicants will be notified in early March 2024, and will be invited to complete a pre-interview admissions assessment.
+Shortlisted applicants will be notified in early March 2025, and will be invited to complete a pre-interview admissions assessment.
 This does not require advance registration and can be completed from home or school.
+Shortlisted applicants will also be invited to interview.

 Offers will be issued via UCAS.
-2024 entry offers will be issued in early May 2024.
+2025 entry offers will be issued in early May 2025.

 For support in your application, you can join our applicant newsletter for information and webinars, or access mentoring and application support through Apply: Cambridge.